-Andrea Ojano (as Jon Bon Jovi)
+Andrea Ojano (Previous Jon Bon Jovi)

 Italian-born Andrea hails from the small town of Osilo in Sardinia, and grew up within the traditions of the Mediterranean (and a distinctly warmer climate!).

-His passion for music was cultivated by his parents own love for bands like the Beatles, Queen and the Doors, often listening to a multitude of tapes on long summer trips to the beach in the family car.
+His passion for music was cultivated by his parents own love for bands like the Beatles, Queen and The Doors, often listening to a multitude of tapes on long summer trips to the beach in the family car.

 Singing from the age of 9, Andrea became involved with local choirs and later, some of the pop/rock bands in the area, all the time developing his vocal & performance skills.
 Influences came in the form of Freddy Mercury, Robert Plant, Steve Perry, Geoff Tate & James Labrie of Dream Theatre.